Grief & the Full Cup of Joy (2021-present)

 I started a new series of art in 2020, deciding to go back to my painting roots.
 Just after starting this series, I experienced the loss of two important beings in my life.
 Thus, this work has evolved into a series about grief, called Grief and the Full Cup of Joy, named after a journal entry my father made in 1998.
 I explore the complex process of grief through art, painting images that examine my personal experiences, and the beauty that lies within a bleak subject matter.
 The hidden joy is represented not only in specific imagery, but in the bright, striking colors that are a juxtaposition to the dark imagery.
-The exhibit will include paintings, video, and interactive installation.
-Interactive elements include:
+The exhibit includes paintings, video, and interactive installation.

 - Black lights will be available to view the colors in a new form, transforming each image.

 - QR codes are also available that link to videos that include music and stories behind each work

 - The installation has flowers and ribbons that the public will write the name of a loved one and place around the "Flower Spirit Figures"